 April 2021 – When assessing pain in a nonverbal or cognitively compromised patient, consider symptoms of agitation and fear as clues.

-Negative vocalization, grimacing facial expression, tense body language and inconsolability are often indicators of pain in a patient not otherwise able to express themselves.
-Paying attention to these clues can provide respectful and comfort focused care in advanced illness.
+Negative vocalization, grimacing facial expression, tense body language, and inconsolability are often indicators of pain in a patient not otherwise able to express themselves.
+Paying attention to these clues can provide respectful and comfort-focused care in advanced illnesses.

 Choosing a pain-relieving medicine rather than an antipsychotic can lead to better pain relief AND better behavior.